0

 1. Observation of ambassador wolves at the International Wolf Center via live streaming cameras.

-2. Interactive presentation on the history and sources of conflict between gray wolves and people.
+3. Discussion on the history and relationship between gray wolves and people.

 Objectives